 The product is very cheap at about 35$-40$.
 It has blue mechanical switches, supports 3 devices that you can swap between and is wireless.
 Has a very consistent battery life and very durable build quality.
 It is very user-friendly and easy to use and has quality LED lighting and effects.
 Having said that, there are some shortcomings.

 The product skips the need for adjustable angles for typing, and many of the basic functions of any keyboard are harder to access on the RK61.
-Not only do you have to use the Function key to use the arrow keys, but the DELETE and question mark key also require a function key combination to work.
-This is a very odd thing to do by Royal Kludge.
+Not only do you have to use the Function key to use the arrow keys, but the DELETE requires a function key combination to work, although the question mark key doesn’t require a function key if you are in the right mode (Pressing Function+Shift switches modes).
+Anyways, still, this is a very odd thing to do by Royal Kludge.
 No one wants or likes to have their basic typing made complicated.
 Especially when you consider the fact that this product in itself is not for gaming use, making is specifically for non-gaming which is primarily typing.
 This self-inflicted handicap is probably a result of trying to overdo the compact size of the keyboard.

 The Royal Kludge RK61 wireless mechanical keyboard is a very high-quality product with great performance.
 You get LED lighting and built-in effects.
 Easy swap between up to 3 connected devices makes life very easy.
 The product is good to have and is probably for users who have a need for wireless as well as some aesthetics from the LED lighting.
 Gaming although it can be done, is not recommended due to input lag and even if you use it in wired mode, you are better off buying dedicated keyboards for that.
 The product itself is a massive success in our minds.
 You get way more than you pay for especially considering rival products being super expensive.
 In the end, I would like to say that you should get this if you are looking for wireless connectivity and portability instead of gaming experience.
 Use it in office or for typing on connected devices be it your phones or laptops.
 At under 40$, it is a very cheap and super effective product.